katieborlie/belly-button-challenge/README.md

 #### *Hints*

-* *Use `console.log' inside of your JavaScript code to see what your data looks like at each step.
+* *Use `console.log` inside of your JavaScript code to see what your data looks like at each step.
 * Refer to the Plotly.js documentation Links to an external site. when building the plots.*